 You are responsible for any activity that occurs in conjunction with your username and password, so keep your password secure and don’t let any other person use your username or password.
 If you realise there’s any unauthorized use of your password or any breach of security you need to let us know immediately.
 You must not use a virtual private network or VPN or any other means to avoid compliance with these terms and conditions.

 11. By purchasing a subscription on this site, you authorise recurring billing to your provided payment method.
 Subscribing members will get access to more features than a member who purchases only a single class.

 This section will help you understand what you are buying when you purchase an item and how that transaction takes place on Fretwise.

 12. What you’re buying:

-Purchasing: When you buy an item, you acquire the right to use that item; you’re not actually acquiring the item itself.
+Purchasing: When you buy an item, you acquire the right to use that item; but you’re not actually acquiring or owning the item itself.